Automated "Boilerplate"

 This page is about Word.
 However, this section was added in response to a user question.

 AutoCorrect is shared among all Office products.
-This is not true of AutoText.
+This is not true of AutoText and other Building Blocks.
 In the earlier non-ribbon versions of Word (Word 97-2004), Outlook uses the normal.dot file to hold its AutoText entries.
 In versions beginning with Word 2007, it uses the file "NormalEmail.dotm" to hold these.
 While this file can be opened and edited in Word, probably the best practice is to insert the entries directly from Outlook.
 The Alt+F3 shortcut will work for this.

 Using macros to insert AutoText from a global or document template